 BYD home battery

-We think these brands tick all the box’s, that’s not to say others don’t but at Clean NRG Solar these are the brands we have chosen to support and these brands have chosen Clean NRG Solar as a part of their preferred dealer network to give support to us.
-And being world class brands, this was no mean feat.
-It usually is a vigorous process as becoming a ‘preferred dealer’ is not an easy and simple process.
-This is how the manufacturers elimate the cowboys when it comes to Lithium home batteries.
-For example the Tesla Powerwall 2 Perth Dealership or the Approved Tesla Retailer was a very detailed process with a very technical selection process to boot.
+We think these brands tick all the box’s.
+That’s not to say others don’t but at Clean NRG Solar these are the brands we have chosen to support.
+These brands have also chosen Clean NRG Solar as a part of their preferred dealer network.
+Being world class brands, this was no mean feat.
+It’s usually a vigorous process to become a ‘preferred dealer’ not an easy and simple process.
+This is how the manufacturers eliminate the cowboys when it comes to lithium home batteries.
+For example, the Tesla Powerwall 2 Perth dealership or the approved Tesla retailer was a very detailed process with a very technical selection process.

 - Do you have an existing Solar PV system?
 If so how much power are you sending back to the grid?

-- Do you have a 3 phase or singles phase connection
+- Do you have a three phase or singles phase connection?

-For most homes, we think Lithium home batteries don’t make complete economical sense yet and are not viable from a financial perspective.
+For most homes, we think lithium home batteries don’t make complete economical sense yet and are not viable from a financial perspective.
 Batteries are still relatively expensive and the payback time will often be longer than the warranty period of the battery.
 Currently, a lithium-ion battery and hybrid inverter will typically cost between $6,000 and $16,000 (installed), depending on capacity and brand.
-But prices are falling and in two or three years it may well be the right decision to include a storage battery with any solar PV system.
-A lot sooner if the WA government decides to implement a subside program like other states in Australia.
+However, prices are falling and in two or three years it may well be the right decision to include a storage battery with any solar PV system.
+Sooner if the WA government decides to implement a subsidy program like other states in Australia.
 We also think the savings a battery will make will be greater than the price drops that are likely to occur.

 When you’re doing the sums to decide whether batteries for home makes sense for you and your family, remember to consider the feed-in tariff (FiT).
 In WA its 7.13c/kWh.
 This is the amount you’re paid for any excess power generated by your solar panels and fed into the grid.
 For every kWh diverted instead into charging your battery, you’ll forgo the feed-in tariff.
 While the FiT is generally quite low in most parts of Australia, considering the cost to buy electricity in WA is 28.32c per kWh, it’s still an opportunity cost you should consider.